Working Today for a Healthier Tomorrow

 - Infectious Diseases Syndromic Surveillance and Evaluation of Countermeasures.

-Our OSIRIS staff identifies reoccurring and emergency diseases, develops and strengthens advanced characterization techniques, and develops and tests new technologies to improve viral pathogen detection and viral mutagenic prediction.
+Our OSIRIS staff identify reoccurring and emergency diseases, develop and strengthen advanced characterization techniques, and develop and test new technologies to improve viral pathogen detection and viral mutagenic prediction.

-We base our approach on accountability and compliance with all U.S. and host-country government labor and tax laws in addition to the International Convention on Harmonization Guidelines for Good Clinical Practices, and Department of Defense and Department of Navy rules, regulations, and procedures.
+Oue work is compliant with all U.S. and host-country government labor laws in addition to the International Convention on Harmonization Guidelines for Good Clinical Practices, and Department of Defense and Department of Navy rules, regulations, and procedures.

 As of today, we have achieved the following: